Cricket: Black Caps wrap up dominant test victory over Bangladesh

 And while there'd be some lingering discontent about their second innings bowling performance, there can't be too many complaints from the Black Caps.
 Sure, a better side than Bangladesh might have taken even further profit from some uninspired bowling early on today, but when you score 715-6, and win by an innings, there are only so many negatives you could point to.

+"It was a really good performance by us.
+The first innings of the match was vital and we were able to pounce on that opportunity.
+We knew today it would be really difficult to take the last wickets on a surface that wasn't offering much.
+Bangladesh batted outstandingly well – but it was great that we were able to stick with it as a bowling unit, and reap those rewards later on in the day.

+"It was challenging – it was test cricket – there was a lot of toil there but it was nice to get those breakthroughs."

-But, yes, the bowlers wouldn't have been happy with their efforts today.
-Soumya and Mahmudullah feasted on the Black Caps' short-ball barrage, taking risks but watching them pay off as they swatted Boult and Neil Wagner behind square leg with reckless abandon.
+The Black Caps bowlers wouldn't have been overly pleased with their early efforts today.
+Soumya and Mahmudullah feasted on a short-ball barrage, taking risks but watching them pay off as they swatted Boult and Neil Wagner behind square leg with reckless abandon.

 On a wicket still offering plenty for the batsmen, Soumya went through to his maiden test century, and Mahmudullah his fourth, as they also cashed in on the unthreatening offerings of Todd Astle and Colin de Grandhomme.